-When considering mass casualty incidents (MCIs), often the thought of them seems overwhelming.
-However, as with any other incidents, pre-planning and practicing help MCIs run smoother when they come along.
+When considering mass casualty incidents (MCIs) like major accidents or an active shooter response, often the thought of them seems overwhelming.
+However, as with any other incidents, pre-planning, practicing, and continuing education for healthcare and first response professionals help MCIs run smoother when they come along.

 The first word says it all–mass.
 Mass, meaning many patients, a large-scale incident, and a high amount of responding resources, often from multiple different agencies.
 This is the key reason behind the need for preparing and pre-planning.
 There are some questions you should be asking during the preparing and pre-planning process: